Stochastic Inflation in Numerical Relativity: Stochastic General Relativity

 These relations are then inserted into the r.h.s. of \eqref{eq:GIquantities} to define the coarse grained scalar perturbation variables $\Phi^>$, $\Psi^>$, $\chi^>$ and $\delta\phi^>$ in terms of ${\cal R}^>$ and $\dot{{\cal R}}^>$, also explicitly containing ${\cal S}_{\cal R}$

-Each of the coarse-grained scalar perturbation variables of the l.h.s. can now be solved for and, as a final step, inserted into the linearized version of Einstein's equations in their ADM form.
+Each of the coarse-grained scalar perturbation variables of the l.h.s. can now be solved for, (i.e. expressed in terms of ${\cal R}^>$ and $\dot{{\cal R}}^>$) and as a final step inserted into the linearized version of Einstein's equations in their ADM form.
 After further use of \eqref{eq:coarseGrainedReq} and resulting cancellations of terms, the only terms that survive involve ${\cal S}_{\cal R}$, becoming the sources in the stochastic equations.
 We illustrate this procedure in the following subsection by explicitly performing it for the field equation.